How To Build An E-Commerce Site With Angular 11, Commerce Layer And Paypal

 }

-Here is the template and its associated styling.
+Here is the template.

 <app-simple-page title="Finalize Order" subtitle="Complete your order" [number]="'6'" icon="shopping_bag" buttonText="PLACE YOUR ORDER" (buttonEvent)="placeOrder()" [buttonDisabled]="disableButton"></app-simple-page>